VPVasP/VPVasP/README.md

 - Skilled in debugging code and resolving issues.
 - Great in time management and resources.
 - Great communication skills for Team Work Communication in both English and Greek.
-- Proficient in C# Desktop Development With Windows Presentation Foundation and XAML.
+- Skilled in C# Desktop Development With Windows Presentation Foundation and XAML.
 - Fluent in C# Web Development (Razor WebAssembly), ASP.NET Core.
-- Proficient in C# Console Development in .NET,.NET Core.
+- Skilled in C# Console Development in .NET,.NET Core.
 - Good Knowledge in data formats such as XML and JSON.
 - Knowledgeable in Databases such as SQL.
 - Fluent in HTML5,CSS, JavaScript and PHP.
-- Familiar with foundational concepts in C++,Python,Java,Unreal Engine,Blueprints(Unreal Engine)
+- Familiar with foundational concepts in C++,Python,Java,Godot,Unreal Engine,Blueprints(Unreal Engine)